-Beginning about 5 years ago pediatricians started cautioning parents of kids with reading disorders to avoid ineffective and costly treatments such as vision therapy and to look instead for “proven education and language-based interventions” (Language Processing and Decoding Issues Now Seen As Key to Learning Disabilities, HealthyChildren.org, 4/4/2011).
+Beginning about 5 years ago pediatricians started cautioning parents of kids with reading disorders to avoid ineffective and costly treatments such as vision therapy and to look instead for “proven education and language-based interventions”.

 This year Pediatrics journal published another study that supports this advice.
-In research based on thousands of children aged 7 to 9 no evidence was found for an association between specific learning disorder with impairment in reading (dyslexia) and vision abnormalities.
+In research based on thousands of children aged 7 to 9, no evidence was found for an association between specific learning disorders with impairment in reading (dyslexia) and vision abnormalities.
 The researchers concluded that there is no evidence that vision-based treatments would be helpful for children with severe reading impairments.

-Pediatric ophthalmologists explain: “Children with dyslexia often lose their place while reading because they struggle to decode a letter or word combination and/or because of lack of comprehension, not because of a “tracking abnormality.’ ” (Vision Therapy, American Association for Pediatric Ophthalmology and Strabismus website, retrieved 9-11-15)
+Pediatric ophthalmologists explain: “Children with dyslexia often lose their place while reading because they struggle to decode a letter or word combination and/or because of lack of comprehension, not because of a “tracking abnormality.’ ” (Vision Therapy, American Association for Pediatric Ophthalmology and Strabismus website)